mayincodes/mayincodes/README.md

-- Building and vibe coding
+- just keep building, just keep building...

 <!---
 mayincodes/mayincodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.